-An exhibition of information technology, products and services is organised for every SEARCC conference.
-This is a showcase of the latest and most relevant of technologies for the host country and the region and is strongly supported by both local and multi-national vendors.
+At every SEARCC conference an exhibition of information technology products and services is held.
+The exhibition showcases the latest and most relevant technologies for the host county and the region, it is strongly supported by local and multi-national vendors.

 Regional Schools’ Software Competition and Micromouse Competition

-In the recent years SEARCC instituted a Micromouse Competition for programming small robots to find their way through a maze in the shortest possible time.
+In the recent years SEARCC has instituted a Micromouse Competition which requires participants to program small robots to find their way through a maze in the shortest possible time.
 Teams of two students under the age of 23 are eligible to enter this competition.

 IFIP Technical Committees and Work Groups